martijnvv/gtm_firebase_webview_logging/README.md

 # Firebase webview logging GTM template

-This Google Tag Manager template allows you to easily configure the parameters to want to send to Firebase through the logEvent function.
+This Google Tag Manager template allows you to easily configure the parameters to want you send to Firebase through the logEvent function.
 The template allows you to include event data as well as user properties.

 In order for this template to work, there are several steps to take: